Paramedic

 Pharmacological Interventions

-• Enteral and parenteral administration of approved prescription medications
+• Enteral and parenteral administration of approved medications.

-In addition, the student will also take Anatomy and Physiology, and will also be enrolled in the Math for Healthcare Workers course upon being accepted into the program.
-Students will learn basic and 12-lead EKG interpretation and complete Pediatric Advanced Life Support, Neonatal Resuscitation Program, Advanced Cardiac Life Support, and Pre-Hospital Trauma Life Support programs.
+In addition, the student will also take Anatomy and Physiology (A&P), and will also be enrolled in the Math for Healthcare Workers course upon being accepted into the program.
+Students will learn and complete Pediatric Advanced Life Support, Neonatal Resuscitation Program, Advanced Cardiac Life Support, and Pre-Hospital Trauma Life Support programs, other credentialing available.

 Upon completing the program, the student will be eligible to take the National Registry Exam for Paramedics.

-The Paramedic program begins in August and will last approximately 46 weeks, where classes meet weekly on Monday and Thursday from 11:00 a.m.-5:00 p.m.
-Clinical hours will vary slightly for each student; however, 536 hours minimum will be in the classroom and lab, with an additional minimum of 648 hours spent in the clinical environment.
+The Paramedic program begins in August and will last approximately 48 weeks, where classes meet weekly on Monday and Thursday from 10:00 a.m. to 5:00 p.m.
+Clinical hours will vary slightly for each student, however, 536 hours minimum will be in the classroom and lab, with an additional minimum of 648 hours spent in the clinical environment.